jc731/IllinoisHelpDesk/src/content/post/virtual-reality-in-architecture-setting-up-your-it-environment.md

 ---
 publishDate: 2024-09-12
-title: Virtual Reality in Architecture: Setting Up Your IT Environment
+title: 'Virtual Reality in Architecture: Setting Up Your IT Environment'
 excerpt: Step into the future of architecture with virtual reality.
 Learn how to set up your IT environment to harness the full potential of VR in your projects.
-image: An architect using a VR headset to explore a virtual building design.
+image: 'images/blog/vrheadset.jpg'
 category: Virtual Reality
 tags:
   - Virtual Reality